Charitable collections are currently regulated by 2 separate pieces of legislation:

 Additionally, permission from the landowner may also be required, for instance in a shopping centre or other privately owned area.

 You will need to make sure you abide by our Street collection conditions whilst carrying out your collection.

-After carrying out your collection, you need to send us a by email to email@example.com, which tells us how much has been collected and the amount which is going towards the charitable purpose.
+After carrying out your collection, you need to send us a street collection form of statement (PDF) [68KB] by email to firstname.lastname@example.org, which tells us how much has been collected and the amount which is going towards the charitable purpose.